 Children will need to be taken to the hospital for evaluation following CPR.

-If a child is unresponsive and someone is with you, have that person call for emergency medical services right away.
+Call the doctor if your child is unresponsive.
+If someone is with you, have that person call for emergency medical services right away.
 If you are alone, do CPR for about 2 minutes before calling for medical help.

 Caring for Kids—Canadian Paediatric Society http://www.caringforkids.cps.ca

 CPR steps.
 American Red Cross website.
 Available at: https://www.redcross.org/take-a-class/cpr/performing-cpr/cpr-steps.
 Accessed September 3, 2021.